google-research/deduplicate-text-datasets/README.md

 # Exact Deduplication Code

 We provide an implementation of the exact deduplication technique used in the paper.
-This is very much research code: it works well for what we designed it to do, but probably not much more.
+This is very much research code: it works well for what we designed it to do, and deduplicate text datasets, but it might not directly do what you want it to do.
 We did clean it up fairly significantly for a Vversion 1.0.0 release (see below for release history).
-If you want to deduplicate small (<10GB) datasets, it should work on any modern machine with 16GB of RAM and a few CPUs.
+If you want to deduplicate small (<10GB) datasets, it should work on any modern machine with ~16GB of RAM and a few CPU cores.
+As always, bigger machines are better.
 If you want to deduplicate something the size of C4 (~300GB) you will want a machine with as many cores as you can get (we used 96 cores) and >600GB of RAM.
+You will also need >1TB hard drive space.
 If your machine is big enough, there should be no upper bound on the size of the dataset it can handle (well, 2^64-1 bytes is the limit, but I think we can all agree that's essentially unlimited).

 We build a suffix array (based on [Andrew Gallant's suffix array implementation](https://github.com/BurntSushi/suffix/)) in [src/table.rs](src/table.rs).
 It has some minor changes from the original version that make it so we can't just import this library as a crate.
 First, we need 64-bit integers.
 The original implementation says that u32 works for "reasonably sized documents (~4GB)" but we're working with unreasonably sized documents.
 So we need u64.
 Second, we don't want UTF8 strings.
 Everything is a [u8] byte array, because we might be working over token sequences which aren't valid UTF8.
 The main complication in the rest of [src/main.rs](src/main.rs) is the fact that we want things to run in parallel, and we probably can't fit the entire suffix array into memory.
 And so all of our algorithms are designed around these constraints.